 Challenge to audience

 There are a number of ways by which people can process and channel their emotions.
 Currently our health system is focused on processing and there is an absence of channelling.
-Better outcomes could be achieved by understanding how emotional energy can be channelled into greater functionality and Human Development Potential may be part of that.
+Better outcomes could be achieved by understanding how emotional energy can be channelled into greater functionality and Human Development Technology may be part of that.
 It is possible that in the future we will be able to go to the doctor and get a prescription to do bodywork in association with psychotherapy as treatment for an emotional disorder.